Jump to:

 Epidemiology including risk factors and primary prevention

 Prostate cancer is the second leading cause of cancer related mortality in males for all age groups.
-The American Cancer Society projects 268,490 new cases of prostate cancer and 34,500 deaths from prostate cancer in 2022.3 The estimated risk for developing prostate cancer in males 70 and older is 1 in 11.
-In the last decade the percentage of patients diagnosed at later stages has increased from 3.9% to 8.2%.3
+The American Cancer Society projects 313,780 new cases of prostate cancer and 35,770deaths from prostate cancer in 20253 The estimated risk for developing prostate cancer in males between 65 and 84 years is 1 in 9.3

 Currently, there are no FDA approved therapies for the primary prevention of prostate cancer.
-The prostate cancer prevention trial showed a reduced risk of biopsy diagnosed prostate cancer with the use of 5-α-reductase inhibitors but the significance of these results is debated.5 The United States Preventative Services Task Force for Prostate Cancer Screening recommends men aged 55 to 69 decide individually if they should be screened and that men aged 70 and older not be screened.6
+The United States Preventative Services Task Force for Prostate Cancer Screening recommends men aged 55 to 69 decide individually with their primary care provider if they should be screened and that men aged 70 and older not be screened.5

 Patho-anatomy/physiology

-Prostate cancer is staged utilizing the American Joint Committee on Cancer TNM System.8 This is based on the extent of primary tumor (T category), spread of cancer to neighboring lymph nodes (N category), areas of metastasis (M category), prostate specific antigen (PSA) level at time of diagnosis, and the grade group.9 Prostate cancers follow a predictable pattern of progression from localized androgen dependent disease to metastatic castration resistant disease.
-Prostatic intraepithelial neoplasia and proliferative inflammatory atrophy are two types of potentially premalignant lesions that could predispose to prostate cancer.
-Fortunately, prostate cancer often follows a long natural history, and most patients will die with prostate cancer as opposed to from it.
-In cases of metastasis, prostate cancer commonly spreads to bones, lymph nodes, lungs, and liver.1
+Prostate cancer is staged utilizing the American Joint Committee on Cancer TNM System.7 This is based on the extent of primary tumor (T category), spread of cancer to neighboring lymph nodes (N category), areas of metastasis (M category), prostate specific antigen (PSA) level at time of diagnosis, and the grade group.8 Prostate cancers follow a predictable pattern of progression from localized androgen dependent disease to metastatic castration resistant disease.
+Fortunately, prostate cancer often has a long natural history, with most patients dying with, not from, the disease.
+When metastatic, it commonly spreads to bones, lymph nodes, lungs, and liver.1

 Specific secondary or associated conditions and complications

-Physiatrists should be aware of the adverse effects of various prostate cancer treatments including radiation, surgery, and systemic therapies as these can severely impact a patient’s quality of life.
+Physiatrists should be aware of the adverse effects of various prostate cancer treatments including radiation, surgery, and systemic therapies which can severely impact quality of life.

 Radiation therapy, commonly delivered as external beam radiation therapy or brachytherapy, may cause acute, early delayed (within 3 months of finishing treatment) and late delayed (after 3 months of finishing treatment) effects.
 Acute effects include pain, swelling, proctitis, fatigue, and skin breakdown of irradiated areas.
-Delayed effects may include fibrosis of musculature and ligaments causing weakness, pain, incontinence, and lumbosacral plexus damage.
+Delayed effects may include bladder or bowel incontinence, lumbosacral plexus damage and fibrosis of musculature and ligaments causing weakness, tightness, and pain.

 Surgical management includes varying degrees of partial or complete resection of the prostate.
 Potential complications from surgery in order of increasing prevalence include bowel incontinence, urinary incontinence, and erectile dysfunction.

 Androgen deprivation therapy, typically with a gonadotropin releasing hormone with or without an antiandrogen, is often the cornerstone of treatment for castrate sensitive prostate cancer.
-Side effects include weight gain, muscle atrophy, metabolic syndrome, fatigue, and decreased bone mineral density which may all contribute to deconditioning, debility and decreased quality of life.
-Hot flashes are also frequently encountered.
+Side effects include weight gain, muscle atrophy, metabolic syndrome, fatigue, mood changes, hot flashes, decreased libido, and decreased bone mineral density.
 In cases of advanced disease or metastasis, alternative antiandrogens including abiraterone or enzalutamide in conjunction with a taxane such as docetaxel may be indicated.
-Docetaxel commonly causes a sensory and motor polyneuropathy causing discomfort, impairing proprioception, and increasing fall risk.
-Additional side effects include fluid retention, fatigue, weakness, infection, and nail changes.10
+Docetaxel commonly causes sensorimotor polyneuropathy leading to discomfort, impaired proprioception, and increased fall risk.
+Additional side effects include fluid retention, fatigue, weakness, infection, and nail changes.9

 Essentials of Assessment